donvito/awesome-generative-ai/README.md

 ### Prompt Tools
 - [AI Prompt Creator](https://donvito.github.io/ai-prompt-creator-live/) Allows you to create and edit prompts.
 Free prompt templates are also available.
 - [AI Prompt Library - Google Chrome Extension](https://chromewebstore.google.com/detail/ai-prompt-library-by-donv/mplkgmmdongmokckekhojjnooopkphlf)  Tool which allows you to save and reuse prompts within Google Chrome.

+### RAG (Retrieval-Augmented Generation)
+- [NotebookLM](https://notebooklm.google/): NotebookLM is your personalized AI research assistant powered by Google's most capable model, Gemini 1.5 Pro.
+- [RAGApp](https://github.com/ragapp/ragapp): A simple open-source RAG app which deployable in your own cloud infrastructure using Docker.
+Built using LlamaIndex.
+- [Verba](https://verba.weaviate.io/): Verba is a fully-customizable open-source personal assistant for querying and interacting with your data, either locally or deployed via cloud.

 ## Image